-This one-pot pasta dish from Budget Bytes is a frequent favorite in my family.
-I omit the spinach and serve a salad or carrot sticks on the side and instead of the basil and oregano, I just use one tablespoon of Italian seasoning.
+This one-pot pasta dish from Budget Bytes is a favorite at my house.
+I omit the spinach and serve a salad or carrot sticks on the side, and instead of the basil and oregano, I just use one tablespoon of Italian seasoning.
 You can also use pasta of any shape — but gluten-free pasta doesn’t work as well according to some cooks.
 Serve this crowd-pleaser up with a topping of grated cheese.

 5. Taco soup

-This delicious soup from Life in the Lofthouse is made in a crockpot and the ingredients come straight from your pantry, spice cabinet and freezer.
+This delicious soup from Life in the Lofthouse is made in a crockpot, and the ingredients come straight from your pantry, spice cabinet and freezer.
 You can even leave out the meat to make it vegetarian-friendly.
-Another flexible recipe, you can substitute white or kidney beans for the pinto and black beans, leave out the enchilada sauce and use whatever broth you have on hand.
+You can substitute white or kidney beans for the pinto and black beans, leave out the enchilada sauce and use whatever broth you have on hand.
 Make it your own and pass the tortilla chips!

 6. Slow cooker butter ranch chicken

 Gluten-free buttery, ranch-flavored chicken breast with just three ingredients?
 Yes, please!
-Just put this recipe from Gluten Free Makeover in the slow cooker and go about your day.
-Serve alongside rice, pasta or bread and add your favorite vegetable for a new family favorite.
+Just put this recipe from Gluten Free With Southern Charm in the slow cooker and go about your day.
+Serve this dish with rice, pasta or bread and add your favorite vegetable to make it a new family favorite.

 7. Grilled chicken pineapple rice bowl

-This yummy recipe calls for a few fresh ingredients that you might not have on hand, such as fresh pineapple, fresh jalapeno, fresh avocado and red onion.
-But, you can modify by using what you have.
+This yummy recipe calls for a few fresh ingredients that you might not have on hand, such as fresh pineapple, fresh jalapeño, fresh avocado and red onion.
+That said, you can modify the recipe by using what you have.
 If you don’t have fresh pineapple, use canned, and then sauté or bake this dish instead of grilling the pineapple.
-If you have canned diced jalapeno, use that in place of fresh or just omit it, use white onion instead of red, use bottled lime juice… you get the idea.
-It may not taste exactly the same, but it will still be good!
+If you have canned diced jalapeño, use that in place of fresh or just omit it.
+Use white onion instead of red, use bottled lime juice … you get the idea.
+It may not taste exactly the same, but it will still be delicious!
 Read more from Chelsea's Messy Apron.